NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 “He was not your prototype of what historically had been viewed as president of a university system,” Don Downing, a former member of the University of Missouri System Board of Curators explained.
 “Gary came from a business background.
 He was CEO of Sprint.”

-Before Gary Forsee became president of the University system, he was president and CEO of Sprint Nextel, before that, he worked for BellSouth, a telecommunications corporation, and for Cingular wireless, and for Global one, and for AT&T. In short, while he had a lot of experience, none of it was in higher education.
+Before Gary Forsee became president of the University system, he was president and CEO of Sprint Nextel, before that, he worked for BellSouth, a telecommunications corporation, and for Cingular wireless, and for Global One, and for AT&T. In short, while he had a lot of experience, none of it was in higher education.
 And back in 2007, hiring a business person to run an academic institution was not as common of a practice, but some of the most pressing matters facing the University at the time of Forsee’s tenure were not inherently academic.
 Especially one: state funding.

 Beginning in about 2002, state appropriations for the University of Missouri system began to dip.
 On just the Columbia campus, student enrollment grew by 45% between 2001 and 2012, In that same time period, state funding to the University dropped by 14 percent, from 193 million dollars down to 166 million.

 There are only a few ways to make up that difference in funding.
 Tuition is one of them.
-[Here’s David Wasinger, a curator when Forsee was hired.]

 "Tuition had gotten too high and we -- at least I -- wanted someone to monitor and make the university more efficient," said David Wasinger, another former curator.
 "A lot of the administrators and a lot of the faculty have an insatiable appetite for spending."